kurtandreassen/ai-case-study/readme.md

 [* How is the company funded?
 How much funding have they received?]: #

 Intapp is now a publicly held company, joining NASDAQ in 2021.
-Intapp initially was self-funded by its founders, with initial undisclosed investment received in 2012 from Great Hill Partners.
-According to Intapp IPO, Great Hill Partners and Temasek as cornerstone investors noted interest of $60 million on shares.
-(Intapp,2021,*Intapp IPO*,3/20/2024,
+Intapp initially was self-funded by its founders, with an initial undisclosed investment received in 2012 from Great Hill Partners.
+According to Intapp's IPO prospectus, Great Hill Partners and Temasek as cornerstone investors noted interest of $60 million on shares.
+(Intapp,2021)

 [## Business Activities]: #